NiptictLab/ACET_2022_templates/poster/README.md

 ## Makefile

-The source of the Makefile is as follows and update the PDF viewer based on your requirements:
+The source of the Makefile is as follows and update the latex compiler and PDF viewer etc. based on your requirements:

 ```
 .PHONY: all old view clean clean_all